Editor, FedTools

 - Guard & Reserve Retirement Points: The 'Good Year' Trap (2026)

-Reserve and Guard retirement runs on points and 'good years.'
+Reserve and Guard retirement runs on points and good years.
 Missing one good year can cost an E-7 over $10,000 in lifetime pension.
-Here's how points work and how to protect yours.
+How to protect yours.

 - SBP vs Life Insurance: The Military Retiree's 6.5% Math

 Military SBP costs 6.5% of your pension; the survivor gets 55% for life.
-Here's the real break-even vs term life, the four advantages competitors skip, and when term wins.
+Break-even vs term life, the four advantages competitors skip, and when term wins.

 - VA Disability + a Federal Job: What You Can Collect (2026)

-Can you collect VA disability and a federal GS salary at the same time?
-Yes.
-Here's how VA comp, military retired pay (CRDP/CRSC), and a FERS pension interact in 2026, with a decision matrix.
+You can collect VA disability and a GS salary simultaneously.
+How VA comp, CRDP/CRSC, and a FERS pension interact in 2026, with a decision matrix.

 - Which FEHB Plan Shares the Most Data With OPM?
 (2026)